rserial/flintpy/README.md

 ## Features

-pyflint is built around the Flint class, which provides a simple approach to perform an inverse Laplace transform for 1D and 2D relaxation NMR data.
+flintpy is built around the Flint class, which provides a simple approach to perform an inverse Laplace transform for 1D and 2D relaxation NMR data.
 Key features include:

 - `T2`: T2 relaxation
 - `T1IR`: T1 relaxation for inversion recovery experiments